bholeneha/Stock_Analysis/README.md

 Original | Refactored
 ---------|-----------
 ![Origical Code](Resources/Extra/Original_NestedLoop.PNG) | ![Refactored Code](Resources/Extra/Refactored_Loop.PNG)
 Nested loops generally make a code's performance inefficient and slow.
 The original code had a nested loop which was simplified in the refactored version using arrays.
+The if statements in the for loop were also simplified and used less lines of code.

 ![Refactored Arrays](Resources/Extra/Refactored_Arrays.PNG)